thejackshelton/qwik-usetask-mpa-vs-spa/README.md

 # useTask$ MPA vs. SPA differences.

-This repository highlights the differences between what runs in a useTask$ when running SPA with <Link /> and MPA on page refresh.
+This repository highlights the differences between what runs in a useTask$ when running SPA with the Link component and MPA on page refresh.

 The reason this reproduction was created, is because we noticed there was functionality that worked on MPA, that did not on SPA navigation.

-When we don't specify the **isServer** and **isBrowser** conditionals, it will be rendered based on MPA or SPA navigation.
+When we don't specify the **isServer** and **isBrowser** conditionals, it will decide where it's run based on MPA or SPA navigation.

 For example: